 They launched a social campaign “Places To Watch The World Cup” last month prior to the event and encouraged their community to share worldwide locations of the best places to catch the matches.
 Be it restaurants, cafes or bars, any location that provided coverage on the World Cup would be featured.

-Clicking on each board will lead to a map that has pins, along with a range of places on the left panel that you can catch football matches.
+Clicking on each board will lead to a map that has pins, along with a range of places on the left panel where you can catch football matches.

-These locations also contain custom descriptions that users have entered, leaving their personal reviews on the ambience, quality of food and beverages or how packed the place can get.
-This way a way for them to engage with their audience, showing them that the social media platform valued their opinions.
+These locations also contain custom descriptions that users have entered, leaving their personal reviews on the ambiance, quality of food and beverages, or how packed the place can get.
+This way is a way for them to engage with their audience, showing them that the social media platform valued their opinions.

 How Pinterest Could Have Improved Their Campaign

 While it was an interesting campaign that was able to connect their audiences with the World Cup, Pinterest didn’t achieve a huge amount of traction online as they could have.
-There was a lot of potential and these are they ways they could have improved:
+There was a lot of potentials and these are the ways they could have improved:

 Featuring More Countries

-Visibility of their campaign was not nowhere near as high as it could have been.
+The visibility of their campaign was not anywhere near as high as it could have been.
 Being a popular social media platform, the brand could have increased the campaign\’s visibility by sharing them more often on other social media platforms such as Facebook.
 They could have even targeted football fans using Facebook advertising to increase their reach.
 They could have also created organic traction by coming with creative means of sharing this campaign.

-Overall, “Places To Watch The World Cup” is a great way for footballs fans to check out various locations to catch the World Cup matches.
-But for big company like Pinterest, we would have expected a more intricate and well thought out campaign as it had the potential to go completely bonkers online, which would have in turn increased engagement with current users and even get a huge number of new users.
+Overall, “Places To Watch The World Cup” is a great way for football fans to check out various locations to catch the World Cup matches.
+But for big companies like Pinterest, we would have expected a more intricate and well-thought-out campaign as it had the potential to go completely bonkers online, which would have in turn increased engagement with current users and even get a huge number of new users.